 The 50-50 partnership creates investment opportunities for IDI, which is normally a merchant builder, while allowing J.P.
 Morgan to tap into IDI's development expertise.
 IDI will develop for IPA on a fee basis - the partnership has 2 million sq. ft., valued at approximately $100 million, scheduled for development in the next three years.
 IPA's current portfolio includes distribution facilities in Atlanta; Chicago; Los Angeles; El Paso, Texas; Ft.
 Lauderdale, Fla.; Ontario, Calif.; and Salt Lake City.
 All of the buildings in the existing portfolio were built within the past three years.
 IPA also may sell some of its current portfolio and invest in other developers' projects.

 Although IDI has had several similar opportunities, the timing of the partnership with J.P.
 Morgan was right because IDI has built up sufficient mass that such a venture would not dilute the company's earnings, Gregory says.
 J.P.
-Morgan's national andreputation and fit with IDI were also critical factors, he says.
+Morgan's national and international reputation and fit with IDI were also critical factors, he says.

-"At the end of the day, the money is important, but the ability of each partner to fill his role and the merging of thewere most important in our decision," says Gregory.
+"At the end of the day, the money is important, but the ability of each partner to fill his role and the merging of the people were most important in our decision," says Gregory.
 "This is not one of those relationships where you have a couple of companies sitting around clipping coupons."